TheAccidentalTeacher/mythology/docs/STUDENT_GUIDE.md

 2. **Fill in the details:**

    **Name:** Zeus, Athena, Thunderstrike, Cyberia (your choice!)
+   - 💡 **Stuck on a name?** Click a category like "Storm-related" or "Fire-related"
+   - AI will suggest 5 unique names that fit YOUR mythology!
+   - Each suggestion includes what it means

    **Title:** What are they known for?
    - "God of Thunder"